CrazyFedde/docs/commands.md

 #### Usage

-    .welcome
+    !welcome

 #### Aliases

-    .wel
+    !wel

 <a name="WelcomeMessageCommand"></a>
 ### Welcome Message

-Sets the welcome message to the given string.
+Sets the welcome message to the given message.
 If no arguments are passed the welcome message will be set back to the default welcome message.
 You can customize how the welcome message looks using [placeholders](/docs/{{version}}/placeholders).

 The **general.manage_server** permission is required to run this command.

 #### Usage

-    .welcomemessage [message]
+    !welcomemessage - Resets the welcome back to the default message.
+    !welcomemessage <message> - Sets the welcome message to the given message.
+    !welcomemessage <user> - If a valid username, nickname or user was mentioned, an example message will be sent for the given user.

 #### Aliases

-    .welmsg
+    !welmsg

 <a name="fun"></a>
 ## Fun Commands